-What is the Cyclic Redundancy Check Error (CRC Error)?
+What is CRC Error (Cyclic Redundancy Check Error)?

 - “Drive not accessible, data error cyclic redundancy check”.

 - “Cannot initialize disk: cyclic redundancy check”.

 You might have seen this message while trying to open a drive partition.
-In another case, the system might even ask you to format the drive.
+In another case, the system might even ask you to format the drive first.

-There are a lot of reasons that can lead to cyclic redundancy check error in external hard drives and also other storage devices.
+There are a lot of reasons that can lead to cyclic redundancy check error (CRC Error) in external hard drives and also other storage devices.
 These include:

 - Corruption of the registry.